 This is not the kind of report you put together a couple days before it's due.

-Uh this is such an ongoing process.
+This is such an ongoing process.

-It's just in the in the con these content uh comments in the context of trying to destroy the ability of the U.S. military to win the war, destroy the ability of this general who they all voted for to do his job, and have any credibility after doing his job is just you look at the it it this is no different than what they try to do to judicial nominees for Robert Bork to Clarence Thomas to you name it, they will destroy people's lives, ladies and gentlemen.
+It's just these comments in the context of trying to destroy the ability of the U.S. military to win the war, destroy the ability of this general, who they all voted for to do his job and to have any credibility after doing his job.

 That's the modern-day Democrat Party.

-They will destroy people's lives, their character, they'll do everything they can to ruin people in order to keep their agenda from being threatened, and in order to advance their own uh sense of power.
+They'll do everything they can to ruin people in order to keep their agenda from being threatened and in order to advance their own sense of power.

-Terry in St. Peter's, Missouri near St. Louis.
+Terry in St. Peter's, Missouri, near St. Louis.

 Welcome to the EIB network.